Insider Trading Policy

 5. Compliance and Enforcement Responsibilities:

 All employees have responsibility for promptly reporting violations of this policy.
-All managers and ensuring their personnel participate in the Company’s training on insider trading.
-The Vice President, Deputy General Counsel and Assistant Secretary are responsible for maintaining this policy.
+All managers have responsibility for ensuring their personnel participate in the Company’s training on insider trading.
+The Vice President, Deputy General Counsel is responsible for maintaining this policy.

-Violations of this policy must be reported to any attorney in the Legal Department, the Vice President, Deputy General Counsel or the Assistant Secretary, or, if they are unavailable, the Executive Vice President and Chief Legal and Compliance Officer or Global Ethics Office.
+Violations of this policy must be reported to any attorney in the Legal Department, the Vice President, Deputy General Counsel or, if they are unavailable, the General Counsel or Global Ethics Office.
 All reports of alleged violations of this policy will be investigated.
 Violations of this policy may result in disciplinary action including termination, and/or civil and criminal prosecution.